drawers/abecedary/README.md

 larger codebases it can cause problems:

-* Appending to the end of the file can generate merge conflicts when two developers attempt to land their new entry at the end of the file at a similar time
+* Appending to the end of the file can generate merge conflicts when two developers attempt to land their new entry at the end of the file at a similar time.
 * There might be a team who has more of a vested interest in the enum through using it more frequently.
 In this case, it's much easier for them to read the file if it maintains some other kind of order.
-* Post-hoc re-orderings after the file has reached some tipping point can generate a noisy diff
+* Post-hoc re-orderings after the file has reached some tipping point can generate a noisy diff.

 Lexicographic order (alphabetical order) is the most natural choice where we want to locate an entry within a long list.
 But we can't insist on it everywhere because of cases